Everyone thinks they’re empathetic.

 This is where formula fantasy fails hardest.

 You know the shape.
-The Dark Lord wants power because wanting power is what Dark Lords do.
+The Dark Lord wants power because Dark Lords do that.
 The villain is cruel because cruelty is villainy and villainy requires cruelty.
 There’s no interiority.
 No sense that this person believes in what they’re doing.
-No coherent psychology beneath the armor and the speeches about domination.
+No coherent psychology beneath the armor and the speeches about domination or snapping or whatever else.

 The villain exists because the structure requires a villain.
 That’s it.
-That’s the whole explanation.
+That’s the explanation.

 I won’t name specific books, but you already know the ones I mean.
 The villains who monologue about darkness and power as though those are motivations rather than aesthetics.
 The antagonists who do evil things for evil reasons, tautologically, because the author never stopped to ask what a real person would want in that position.
 You’ve read these books.
 You might have loved them when you were young enough not to notice the scaffolding.